neur0map/neur0map/README.md

 # Hi, I'm neur0map 👋

-## Aspiring Cybersecurity Professional
+## Cybersecurity Student & Builder

-I'm focused on developing practical security tools and advancing my penetration testing skills.
-Currently building reconnaissance and documentation tools to streamline security workflows and CTF competitions.
+I'm a cybersecurity student focused on translating what I learn into practical tooling.
+Most days I'm breaking down exploits, documenting takeaways, and shaping them into resources other learners can use.

 ## 🚀 Featured Projects